 Describe the main innovative aspects of the initiative.

-Provide a list of references, articles, publications, media reports about the initiative starting with the most recent ones and where possible send copies of the articles as an annex.
+Provide a list of references, articles, publications, media reports about the initiative starting with the most recent ones with URLs of the articles.

-- UN-Habitat will make an initial assessment of the nominations and submissions and verify that the submission conforms to the standards outlined in the guidelines.
-Qualifying submissions will be sent to the Selection Committee which will be guided by the World Habitat Day theme for 2020, Housing For All: A better Urban Future.
+After the closing date of 8 August, UN-Habitat will make an initial assessment of the nominations and submissions and verify that the submission conforms to the standards outlined in the guidelines.
+Qualifying submissions will be sent to the Selection Committee comprising UN-Habitat experts and senior management.

-- The Committee members will make their recommendations to the Executive Director outlining their reasons for the selection of a maximum of five winning initiatives.
+The Selection Committee will choose their winning candidates and make their recommendations to the Executive Director outlining their reasons for the selection of a maximum of five winning initiatives.

 Areas of achievement

-In selecting the winners for the award, the Selection Committee will look out for best practices initiatives and achievements related to SDG 11, which consists of 10 targets and 15 related indicators (see table 1: Targets and Current Indicators).
-Initiatives and achievements related to any of the targets/indicators are welcome.
-The Selection Committee will also look at achievements related to SDG 11 particularly in the context of the challenges posed by the COVID-19 pandemic and innovative solutions.
+In selecting the winners for the award, the Selection Committee will look out for best practices initiatives and achievements related to Sustainable Development Goal 11, which consists of 10 targets and 15 related indicators.
+This could be in the context of the challenges posed by the COVID-19 pandemic and innovative solutions.
+In addition, particular attention will be given to achievements related to the World Habitat Day theme “Accelerating urban action for a carbon free world”.

-SDG 11: making cities and human settlements safe, inclusive, resilient and sustainable: targets and indicators.
+SDG 11: Make cities and human settlements inclusive, safe, resilient and sustainables.

 SDG Target 11.1 By 2030, ensure access for all to adequate, safe and affordable housing and basic services and upgrade slums